All About Scene Description

 PULL BACK to reveal Sally, eating all the ice cream.

-Even if you don’t actually **write** camera angles/ filmmaking processes, you can still write ’em, such as these tricky moments:
+Even if you don’t actually **write** camera angles/ filmmaking processes, you can still write ’em by accident, such as these tricky moments:

 A balloon fills the frame.